morsen/boostoniphone-generic/README.rst

 MOTIVATION:
 ================================================================================

 Boost On iPhone was initially created by Pete Goodliffe.

 However, some important libraries (eg: Boost Math or Boost Test) could not be integrated into boost.framework produced by the script.
-This version fixes those issues as well as improve and add new functionalities (see CHANGELOG.rst for further information)
+This version fixes those issues as well as improve and add new functionalities (see CHANGELOG.rst for further information).
+David Andreoletti's fork of the project addressed this.

+The purpose of this third generation decendant of the original repo is to improve compatibility with newer versions of Boost and Xcode, as well as to provide any additional features determined necessary enough to implement, such as support for building arbitrary revisions from the Boost source repo.
+A secondary goal is to get these changes pulled back into the ancestor forks, by way of not breaking any functionality therein.

 INSTALLATION:
 ================================================================================